What is a Urine Drug Test?

 Confirmation Test

-If the immunoassay, or screening test, is non-negative, a more specific test is performed to confirm the presence of the drug.
-Called gas chromatography/mass spectrometry (GC/MS), the sample is tested only for the specific drug or drugs that were non-negative on the screening test.
-There is no possibility of a false positive here.
+If the immunoassay, or screening test, shows a non-negative result, the lab conducts a more specific test to confirm the presence of the drug.
+This confirmation test, called gas chromatography/mass spectrometry (GC/MS), analyzes the sample only for the specific drug or drugs flagged during the screening.
+This process eliminates any chance of a false positive.

 What is a False Positive Result?

-A false positive results only when a confirmation test is not performed, and there is no medical review.
-A GC/MS is definitive and defensible., Some irresponsible employers and drug testing providers do not confirm non-negative screening tests and subject themselves to major legal liability.
+A false positive occurs only when no confirmation test is performed and a medical review is skipped.
+In contrast, GC/MS testing provides definitive and defensible results.
+Unfortunately, some irresponsible employers and drug testing providers skip confirmation of non-negative screening tests, which exposes them to serious legal risks.

-At InOut Labs, ALL non-negative screening tests undergo confirmation testing and medical review.
-Every single one.
+At InOut Labs, we ensure that every non-negative screening test goes through both confirmation testing and medical review—without exception.

 How a Urine Drug Test is Conducted ?